o3de/o3de.org/content/docs/user-guide/assets/asset-processor/asset-cache-server.md

 **Asset Cache Server (ACS)** mode allows **Asset Processor** to cache product asset files to a remote directory so that they can be shared across a team.

-The **Asset Server Cache** (ACS) mode lets the **Asset Processor** fetch pre-processed products of a job from an asset server cache instead of processing it locally.
-It does this by using a shared folder where the **Asset Processor** writes out product asset archive ZIP files for a processed source asset job.
-The other **Asset Processor** clients retrieve these ZIP files and unzip the product assets instead of processing the source asset from scratch.
+ACS mode lets Asset Processor fetch preprocessed products of a job from an asset server cache instead of processing it locally.
+It does this by using a shared directory where Asset Processor writes out product asset archive ZIP files for a processed source asset job.
+Asset Processor clients retrieve these ZIP files and unzip the product assets instead of processing the source asset from scratch.

 # Setting Up Asset Processor in Asset Cache Server Mode